ECSIG/ecsig.com/about/index.markdown

 This is the site for the Engineering and Computer Science Interest Group at the University of Rhode Island.

 ##ACM
-We the ACM Student Chapter for the University of Rhode Island.
+We are the ACM Student Chapter for the University of Rhode Island.

 ##Active Membership
 Our group consists of the following people: